Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: Computational Results

-For the TTT experiments reported in this subsection, two targets were chosen for the kroA200 instance, and other two targets for the pr299 instance, regarding the MLP version of Hamiltonian circuits.
-The first target 2672445 for the kroA200 instance was chosen based on the average solution obtained by GILS-RVND, as reported in Table~\ref{tab:dm-results-circuit-new}, and the second target 2677290 stands for the worst solution cost value reached by GILS-RVND.
-The targets for the pr299 instance were chosen based on the average solution (6557983) achieved by GILS-RVND and the average solution (6558164) reached by DM-GILS-RVND, both reported in Table~\ref{tab:dm-results-circuit-new}.
-For each tested target, 100 executions using distinct seeds of pseudo-random numbers were used in the experiments.
+Four targets were chosen regarding three instances for the experiments, where the heuristics for both MLP versions were tested.
+The target 2672445 for the kroA200 instance and the target 6557983 for the pr299 instance were chosen based on the average solution obtained by GILS-RVND, as reported in Table~\ref{tab:mdm-results-circuit-new}.
+Targets 1834443 and 1830454 from the TRP-S500-R17 were chosen based on the average solution reached by, respectively, GILS-RVND and MDM-GILS-RVND, as reported in Table~\ref{tab:mdm-quality-s500}.
+For each target, 100 executions using distinct seeds of pseudo-random numbers were used in the experiments.

-Figure \ref{fig:alvos-tttplots-dm} illustrates the results for the kroA200 instance.
-Having all points for the easy target (2677290) plotted in Figure \ref{fig:easy-target-DM}, we can observe that the behaviors of DM-GILS-RVND and GILS-RVND were very similar.
-On the other hand, the plot used to represent the TTT plot for the hard target (2672445), shown in Figure~\ref{fig:hard-target-DM}, demonstrated distinct performances between the heuristics.
-For example, the GILS-RVND presented a probability around 65\% to reach the given target in 25 seconds, while DM-GILS-RVND presented a probability near 90\% to reach the target within the same time.
+Shown in Fig.~\ref{fig:hard-target-kroA200}, the plot using the target for kroA200 instance demonstrated distinct performances between both heuristics.
+For example, the GILS-RVND indicated a probability of around 65\% to reach the given target in 25 seconds, while MDM-GILS-RVND presented a probability of 92\% to reach the target within the same time.
+Looking at the TTT plot for the target from the pr299 instance, shown in Fig.~\ref{fig:hard-target-pr299}, it is clear to observe that MDM-GILS-RVND performed better than GILS-RVND for the given target.
+For example, the GILS-RVND strategy presented a probability around 80\% to attain the given target in 200 seconds, whereas the probability of MDM-GILS-RVND to reach the same target within the same time is about 95\%.

-Figure~\ref{fig:alvos-tttplots-comp-pr299} presents the TTT plots for the pr299 instance.
-Considering the easy target (6558165), illustrated in Figure~\ref{fig:easy-target-DM-2-pr299}, both heuristics virtually performed the same.
-Looking at the TTT plot for the hard target (6557983), shown in Figure~\ref{fig:hard-target-DM-2-pr299}, again we can observe a better performance of DM-GILS-RVND.
-For example, the GILS-RVND strategy presented a probability around 80\% to reach the given target in 200 seconds, whereas the probability of DM-GILS-RVND reaching the target within the same time is about 92\%.
+Considering the TRP-S500-R17 instance, the figure involving the TTT experiments for the target 1834443 (easy target) is illustrated in Fig.~\ref{fig:easy-target-S500-R17}.
+In this scenario, the heuristics presented distinguishable behaviors.
+For instance, to attain the target in 500 seconds, the DM heuristic showed a probability of 81\%, whereas the original heuristic reached a probability of about 63\%.
+For the target 1830454 (hard target), which is shown in Fig.~\ref{fig:hard-target-S500-R17}, the heuristic with data mining presented a better convergence behavior to the target compared with the original strategy.
+As an example, the probability of MDM-GILS-RVND to achieve this target in 1000 seconds is about 85\%, while the probability of GILS-RVND is around 61\% to reach the given target within the same time.

-Considering the TTT plots showed in this subsection, DM-GILS-RVND demonstrated to converge faster than GILS-RVND when hard targets are given as input, whilst, for easy targets, both heuristics remained with similar performances.

-\subsection{Complementary Experiments}
+\subsubsection{Complementary Experiments}